Bica-plus-equals/RE-Investments-Decarbonisation/README.md

 ### ROI forecasting
 A DCF (discounted cash flow) model is used to generate a Return of Investment timeline by technology.
 <img width="621" height="485" alt="ROI Plot 1" src="https://github.com/user-attachments/assets/b6f1906c-5c52-4253-b136-bbe2504f4a28" />
+**Note** At the moment the model does not include carbon taxes, hence fossil-based resources have an overestimated ROI.

 ### Marginal Abatement Cost Curve (Old version)
 The project utilizes Marginal Abatement Cost Curves (MACC) to identify the most cost-effective ways to reduce CO2 emissions.
 Key elements of this analysis include: